◆ Blog · 7 min read

 Introduction

-Ceramic coating is worth it when you want to protect that thin paint system and make your car easier to live with.
-It is not worth it when you confuse it with paint protection film, or when you pay for a rushed job with poor prep.
+India’s climate is hard on paint.
+Heat, dust, monsoon grime, hard water, bird droppings, and open parking all hit the same thin clear coat.
+And that clear coat is thin: PPG puts total OEM paint at about 90 to 120 microns (PPG Refinish), so there isn’t much to abuse.
+Ceramic coating is worth it when it helps protect that thin system and makes the car easier to live with.
+It isn’t when you confuse it with paint protection film, or pay for a rushed job with poor prep.

-The honest shop-floor truth: Most disappointment around ceramic coating comes from bad expectations and bad maintenance, not from the idea of ceramic coating itself.
+Most disappointment with ceramic coating comes from bad expectations and bad maintenance, not from the coating itself.

 Pros & Cons Table